 More severe forms of periodontitis may require gum surgery or medication, but you can prevent this stage by visiting the dentist for routine exams.
 If our dentist sees you regularly, she can spot the signs of gum disease before it progresses.

 Gum disease is a threat to more than just your teeth.
 Because it’s a chronic bacterial infection, it can threaten your health, and even your life.
 Extensive research shows that gum disease can increase your risk of:

 - Heart disease

 - Autoimmune disorders

 Bacteria from gum disease enters your bloodstream.
 It can infect your heart and it contributes to the formation of arterial plaque that can lead to heart attack and stroke.
 Because it is a chronic infection, it forces your immune system to work constantly.
 This causes chronic systemic inflammation.
 The systemic inflammation can lead to immune system dysfunction that causes autoimmune disorders.
 Chronic inflammation also causes genetic damage that can lead to cancer.
-Studies show gum disease is associated with an increased risk of breast cancer, lung cancer, and pancreatic cancer.
+Studies show it is associated with an increased risk of breast cancer, lung cancer, and pancreatic cancer.